Treating chronic knee swelling, knee synovitis and inflammation without anti-inflammatory medication

-Over the years we have seen many patients who have received corticosteroid (cortisone) injections for joint pain.
+- Over the years we have seen many patients who have received corticosteroid (cortisone) injections for joint pain.
 Unfortunately for many, excessive cortisone treatments lead to a worsening of chronic pain.
-Some people do benefit from cortisone in the short-term – the evidence however points to cortisone causing more problems than it helps.
+Again, while some people do benefit from cortisone in the short term – the evidence however points to cortisone causing more problems than it helps.

 In our article Alternatives to Cortisone, we discuss some of this research including a new study from October 2019 which suggests cortisone leads to the greater need for knee or hip replacement.